oliward/2019--week-08--laravel/challenges/01/02/namespaces-composer.md

     ```

-1) Create a class `Book` in the `App\Books` namespace.
+1) Create a class `Book` in the `App\Library` namespace.
 It should take a title and its number of pages in the constructor.
 It should have a `read()` method, which takes a number of pages that have been read.
 It should also have a `currentPage()` page method which tells you which page you're currently on.

     ```php
     echo "\nQuestion 3:\n";

-    use App\Books\Book;
+    use App\Library\Book;

     $book = new Book("Zero: The Biography of a Dangerous Idea", 256);